renovatebot/renovate/docs/development/local-development.md

 1. Verify all tests pass and have 100% test coverage, by running `pnpm test`
 1. Verify the installation by running `pnpm start`.
 You must see this error: `You must configure a GitHub personal access token`

-Don't worry about the token error for now.
+Do not worry about the token error for now.
-You'll configure the token properly a little later, so keep reading.
+You will configure the token properly a little later, so keep reading.

 You only need to do these steps once.